dnesov/Mod.io-JS/Readme.md

   console.log(result);
 });
 ```
-This will display the list of all games.
+This will display the information of the game "Spoxel".

 ## Contributors
 [@Daniel Nesov](https://github.com/dnesov)